brucehsieh56/CSC522_project/Report.md

 ## Background

 (Why is this problem important?)
 This problem is important, because before releasing a new album or EP, a music company would like or eager to know whether this album will be a hit or not.
 If there is a great chance that this album will be a great hit, then there is a higher possibility that a music company can make money and will be more willing to invest in creating new songs for this album.
-Therefore, a model that is capable of predicting whether a song will be a hit is very important in music industry.
+For these reasons, a model that is capable of predicting whether a song will be a hit is very important in music industry.
 In our project, we are trying to build such a model by using the audio features of each songs we have collected.
 Furthermore, we want to know what kinds of musical features will more likely make a song be a hit.

 ## Method